Research

 PREVIOUS AND CURRENT RESEARCH

-Chromatin modifiers of the Polycomb group of proteins are known to regulate several different aspects of neocortex development (Albert and Huttner, 2018).
-By epigenome profiling in specific neural cell populations, we have shown that Polycomb and Trithorax-mediated histone methylation is highly dynamic during neocortex development (Albert et al., 2017).
-Moreover, by CRISPR/Cas9-based epigenome editing in vivo, we could show that altering histone methylation at a specific promoter was sufficient to reduce the expression of a key neural transcription factor resulting in altered neural progenitor abundance (Albert et al., 2017).
-We are continuing to develop tools for in vivo epigenome editing, enabling gene-specific functional studies of epigenetics in the developing brain.
+Chromatin modifiers of the Polycomb group of proteins are known to regulate important aspects of neocortex development (Albert and Huttner, 2018; Hoffmann and Albert, 2021).
+By epigenome profiling in specific neural cell populations, we have shown that histone methylation is highly dynamic during neocortex development (Albert et al., 2017).
+Moreover, by CRISPR/Cas9-based epigenome editing, we could show that altering histone methylation at a selected promoter is sufficient to reduce the expression of a key neural transcription factor resulting in altered neural progenitor abundance (Albert et al., 2017).
+We are currently focusing on the development of the human neocortex and on neurodevelopmental disorders that are caused by mutations in epigenetic players (Bölicke and Albert, 2022).

 Evolutionary expansion of the neocortex